arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-1.md

     | Node (l, r) -> ???
 ```

-Let's read it as a glorified `if/then/else` and asks ourselves:
+Read it as a glorified `if/then/else` and ask yourself:

 * If `numberOfLeaves` receives a tree, and that tree is a single
   `Leaf`, how many leaves does that tree have?

 Of course, `1`.
-It means we are calculating the number of leaves of
+It means the function is calculating the number of
-this tree:
+leaves of this tree:

 ```
    Leaf